zilliztech/codelabs/codelabs/get-started-with-vector-db-0/index.md

 ## Structured/semi-structured data
 Duration: 1

 So what exactly is unstructured data?
 As the name suggests, unstructured data refers to data that cannot be stored in a pre-defined format or fit into an existing data model.
-Human-generated data - images, video, audio, text, etc - are great examples of unstructured data data.
+Human-generated data - images, video, audio, text, etc - are great examples of unstructured data.
 But there are a variety of less mundane examples of unstructured data too.
 Protein structures, executable file hashes, and even human-readable code are three of a near-infinite set of examples of unstructured data.

 Structured data, on the other hand, refers to data that can be stored in a table-based format, while semi-structured data refers to data that can be stored in single- or multi-level array/key-value stores.
 If none of this makes sense to you yet, don't fret.
 Bear with us and we'll provide examples to help solidify your understanding of data.